CQX96/CQX96-Linux/Documentation/process/handling-regressions.rst

 thumb for you, in order or importance:

- * Prioritize work on handling regression reports and fixing regression over all other Linux kernel work, unless the latter concerns acute security issues or bugs causing data loss or damage.
+ * Prioritize work on handling regression reports and fixing regression over all other CQX96 kernel work, unless the latter concerns acute security issues or bugs causing data loss or damage.

  * Always consider reverting the culprit commits and reapplying them later